The Most Successful English Football Club Of All Time

 Blackburn Rovers36100010

-While Liverpool’s recent success under Jurgen Klopp has seen them usurp one of their nearest rivals and with Manchester United only refilling the trophy cabinet with the 2024 edition of the FA Cup, then find themselves second with 44.
+While Liverpool’s recent success under Jurgen Klopp and now Arne Slot has seen them usurp one of their nearest rivals and with Manchester United only refilling the trophy cabinet with the 2024 edition of the FA Cup, then find themselves second with 44.

 Liverpool beat Chelsea to win the UEFA Super Cup